What’s It Like to Be a Software Application Engineer at Materialise?

-Olga: I’m a member of the product team, meaning I develop the product and propose new ideas on how to improve the product, and which features are important to add.
-I’m also involved in second line support, where I find solutions for the customers and advise them on how to use the software and get the results they want.
-My favorite part is definitely improving the product and advising the product manager – you can immediately see the results of your work in the product and it’s very motivating.
-I currently work on Materialise 3-matic, and I find it fascinating – the software is powerful and really interesting to work on!
+Olga: I’m a member of the product team, meaning I develop the product and propose new ideas on how to improve the product and which features are important to add.
+I’m also involved in second-line support, where I find solutions for the customers and advise them on how to use the software and get the results they want.
+My favorite part is definitely improving the product and advising the product manager — you can immediately see the results of your work in the product, and it’s very motivating.
+I currently work on Materialise 3-matic, and I find it fascinating — the software is powerful and really interesting to work on!

 Maarten: I feel like we are really the bridge between the customer and software development.
-I work on Materialise Magics, and based on feedback from the customer, we try and prioritize issues and see how to solve them with for example an added feature or improved UI.
+I work on Materialise Magics, and based on feedback from the customer, we try and prioritize issues and see how to solve them with, for example, an added feature or improved UI.
 Once we’ve defined the problem, we translate it to the developers who make the feature or whatever is required.
 We check if it has been implemented properly, and then the software goes into the alpha and beta testing phases.
 During the roll-out phase, we support marketing and sales with our input.
 And after the release, it’s back to thinking about what needs to go in the new release!
-Another part of the job is providing second line support like Olga already mentioned, where we solve more complex, specific issues that Line 1 support doesn’t handle.
+Another part of the job is providing second-line support, like Olga already mentioned, where we solve more complex, specific issues that Line 1 support doesn’t handle.

 2. What does an average day look like for you?

 Olga: Of course, it depends on the project phase.
 But a typical day would start with me checking my mailbox for new requests, which I handle as soon as possible.
 There are often meetings with the development team in Malaysia, and every day we analyze and discuss the details of new software requirements with our functional analysts.
-And a lot of the time is spent on thinking what is necessary for the customer, what they want, and making decisions about the implementation of new features and ideas.
+And a lot of the time is spent thinking about what is necessary for the customer, what they want, and making decisions about the implementation of new features and ideas.

 Maarten: I would also say that it depends on the moment.
 Right now I’m mostly writing up new requirements for the software, and validating existing requirements.
-Our developers are in Kiev, so there’s a lot of communication between our teams, and it always feels really great when the new features look exactly how you imagined!
-I also do performance tests on Magics, research how we can integrate it better with other products, as well as providing second line support.
+Our developers are in Kyiv, so there’s a lot of communication between our teams, and it always feels really great when the new features look exactly how you imagined!
+I also do performance tests on Magics, research how we can integrate it better with other products, as well as providing second-line support.
 So the days vary quite a bit.

 “I have to say, I really love my job – this is the first time I’m a member of a product team at Materialise but I feel like I have really found my place!”